DeanPDX/DeanPDX.github.io/_posts/2018-02-04-angular-5-forms-dynamic-validation-summary.markdown

 ## What About Custom Asynchronous Validators?

-Let's implement a custom asyncronous validator and then extend our validation summary to handle it.
+Let's implement a custom asynchronous validator and then extend our validation summary to handle it.
 Here's my new validator to make sure things aren't "bad":

 {% highlight typescript %}
 import { Directive, forwardRef } from '@angular/core';